Date of Award:

 The design of a common architecture that can support multiple data-flow patterns (or contexts) embedded in complex control flow structures, in applications like multimedia processing, is particularly challenging when the target platform is a Field Programmable Gate Array (FPGA) with a heterogeneous mixture of device primitives.
 This thesis presents scheduling and mapping algorithms that use a novel area cost metric to generate resource aware context adaptable architectures.
 Results of a rigorous analysis of the methodology on multiple test cases are presented.
 Results are compared against published techniques and show an area savings and execution time savings of 46% each.

 Samala, Harikrishna, "Methodology to Derive Resource Aware Context Adaptable Architectures for Field Programmable Gate Arrays" (2009).
-All Graduate Theses and Dissertations.
-Paper 484.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
+484.